 In February 2008 the School of Medicine established Hematology and Medical Oncology as a Department, with Dr. Khuri as Department Chair.
 At the time of the announcement, then-director Dr. Brian Leyland-Jones said “The newly created Department of Hematology and Medical Oncology is vital to Winship’s development as a true comprehensive cancer center.
 And Dr. Khuri is the natural choice to serve in this important position.”
 He continued by saying, “Establishing this department essentially clears the way for faculty to maximize collaborations and build the vertical and horizontal strength required of a comprehensive cancer center.”

-Emory University's Woodruff Health Sciences Center is one of the nation's pre-eminent academic health centers, devoted to Making People Healthy through research, teaching, and patient care.
+Emory University's Woodruff Health Sciences Center is one of the nation's pre-eminent academic health centers, devoted to making people healthy through research, teaching, and patient care.
 It includes the Emory University School of Medicine, the Rollins School of Public Health, the Nell Hodgson Woodruff School of Nursing, and the Yerkes National Primate Research Center.
-Its clinical arm is Emory Healthcare, Georgia's largest and most comprehensive health care system, consisting of Emory University Hospital, Emory University Hospital Midtown, Wesley Woods Center, The Emory Clinic, the Emory Children's Center, EHCA, LLC, Emory-Adventist Hospital, and other affiliates.
+Its clinical arm is Emory Healthcare, Georgia's largest and most comprehensive health care system, consisting of Emory University Hospital, Emory University Hospital Midtown, Emory St. Joseph's Hospital, Emory Johns Creek Hospital, Wesley Woods Center, The Emory Clinic, the Emory Children's Center, EHCA, LLC, Emory-Adventist Hospital, and other affiliates.